-• Net Investment in Capital Assets - These consist of capital assets, net of accumulated depreciation and amortization, reduced by the outstanding balances of bonds payable, notes payable and other debts that are attributed to the acquisition, construction or improvements of those assets.
+- Net Investment in Capital Assets These consist of capital assets, net of accumulated depreciation and amortization, reduced by the outstanding balances of bonds payable, notes payable and other debts that are attributed to the acquisition, construction or improvements of those assets.
 For the purposes of determining the outstanding debt attributed to capital assets, the total long-term debt related to the acquisition, construction or improvements of capital assets has been reduced by any related unspent debt proceeds.
-In addition, the outstanding debt attributed to capital assets does not include accrued interest payable, non-capital accrued liabilities, inter-fund loans and other financial assets.
+In addition, the outstanding debt attributed to capital assets does not include accrued interest payable, non-capital accrued liabilities, inter-fund loans and other financial assets. - Restricted Net Position This results when constraints placed on net position use are either externally imposed by creditors, grantors, contributors, and the like, or imposed by law through constitutional provisions or enabling legislation. - Unrestricted Net Position This consists of net position which does not meet the definition of the two preceding categories.
+Unrestricted net position often is designated to indicate that management does not consider them to be available for general operations.
+Unrestricted Net Position often has constraints on resources that are imposed by management but can be removed or modified.